-You can use draft blockers, foam strips, and even silicone sealant to eliminate any gaping holes and leaks for the proofing.
+You can use draft blockers, foam strips, and even silicone sealant to eliminate any gaping holes and leaks during the proofing.

 USE A PROGRAMMABLE THERMOSTAT

-When you have a programmable thermostat, you can set your home temperatures prior with different variations apart from the constant temperature all the time.
-Your house will never require the same temperature to maintain hot and humid levels.
-You should also ensure your air conditioning system is functioning effectively to regulate your home temperatures.
+When you have a programmable thermostat, you can set your home’s temperatures with different variations apart from the constant temperature all the time.
+Your house will never require the same temperature to maintain hot and humid conditions.
+You should also ensure your air conditioning system is functioning effectively to regulate your home’s temperatures.
 At the onset of the cold season, servicing your HVAC unit is essential.
-You will maintain favorable temperature and humid levels, even when it is cold outside.
+You will maintain favorable temperature and humidity levels, even when it is cold outside.

-Thus, a programmable thermostat will have adequate air conditioning depending on the days’ time and the consequent temperature setting.
-For instance, you may change the temperature settings for the morning, daytime, evening, and even the night time.
+Thus, a programmable thermostat will have adequate air conditioning depending on the day’s time and the consequent temperature setting.
+For instance, you may change the temperature settings for the morning, daytime, evening, and even nighttime.

 THE CEILING FANS

-During winter, warm air tends to accumulate at the upper layer in your house, leaving the colder, denser air at the lower range.
-Therefore, you may tend to feel colder, as you are in contact with the less warm air compared to the one around your ceiling.
+During winter, warm air tends to accumulate at the top of your house, leaving the colder, denser air at the bottom.
+As a result, you may feel colder because you are in contact with less warm air than the air around your ceiling.
 When you have ceiling fans, their circulation keeps warm air away during the summer.
 During winter, the ceiling fans will come in handy too.
-It would be best to operate your ceiling fans on low speed when the fan blades are working in the clockwise direction for proper utilization.
+It would be best to operate your ceiling fans at low speed when the fan blades are working in the clockwise direction for proper utilization.

 However, the trick is to avoid too much circulation and feed, which will leave your room colder.
 The fan will keep your house warm by pulling the colder air towards the ceiling and propelling the warm air from the roof towards the floor.
-It will leave your home in favorable temperatures without feeling sudden air movements like you would during the summer.
+It will leave your home at favorable temperatures without making you feel sudden air movements like you would during the summer.

 POSITION YOUR RADIATOR

 During the winter season, your radiator will keep your house warmer for longer and create a conducive atmosphere.
 Therefore, make sure you remove any furniture that may stand in the radiator’s way.
-Objects along the heat path may absorb heat, which may otherwise be used in keeping your house warm.
+Objects along the heat path may absorb heat, which would otherwise be used to keep your house warm.

 INSULATE YOUR HOME